20040628/SoftwareEngineeringProject/Readme.md

 ### b_scooter table

-#### longitude and latitude

-Integers have a maximum of three digits, and decimal places have a maximum of 6 digits

 #### price per hour/day/week, battery, speed

 - Integers have a maximum of three digits, and decimal places have a maximum of two digits

+### b_store table

+#### longitude and latitude

+- Integers have a maximum of three digits, and decimal places have a maximum of 6 digits

 ## Discount System